vonnieda/dimple_db/README.md

 ## Storage Layout

-Each author / device participating in the sync has a unique UUIDv7 called their author_id.
+Each author / device participating in the sync has a unique, persistent UUIDv7 called their author_id.
+This is stored as `database_uuid` in ZV_METADATA.

 Each author / device uploads change transactions in bundles under their author UUID.
 Transaction bundles are JSON files containing an array of